 Step 3: Search for the domain name you’re interested in

 Now, simply type in the domain name you want to find out more information about into the search bar and press enter.
 Whenever a domain owner decides to register the domain, they’re required to include information such as their name, address, email, and phone number.
-A Whois lookup can also tell you which registrar the domain is at, when it was registered, when it could potentially expire, and more.
+A WHOIS lookup can also tell you which registrar the domain is at, when it was registered, when it could potentially expire, and more.

 Step 4: Find the information you need in Whois records

-If the domain that you’re interested in is being sold by someone who is looking for a willing buyer, the steps outlined above is the easiest way to start negotiating a purchase.
+If the domain that you’re interested in is being sold by someone who is looking for a willing buyer, the steps outlined above are the easiest way to start negotiating a purchase.
 But if the seller has hidden their contact information or is not interested in selling their domain, don’t despair!
 There are workarounds for those who are interested in a domain that has already been registered.

-How to hide your information from Whois lookups
+How to hide your information from WHOIS lookups

 Online privacy is incredibly important and some people do not want their contact details publicly available on the internet.
 For anyone who does not want to sell their domain or be contacted by those browsing the Whois directory, we highly recommend purchasing Advanced Security for all of your domains, which includes Whois Privacy, Domain Lock Plus, and a free SSL certificate.
 It masks your contact information and prevents spammers and telemarketers from using your information for no good.